PKLaurenLee/ScrimbaLearnJavascriptAndReactProjects/README.md

 # ScrimbaLearnJavascriptProjects
 This repository contains the Solo Projects completed as part of the Learn Javascript course on Scrimba.
+These websites are created using plain Javascript, CSS, and HTML.

 ## Basketball Scoreboard
 ![image](https://github.com/user-attachments/assets/950a46cd-b4d6-4112-99cd-add33f8a5c70)